MCP Server

 | Thread tools (list, read, create, send) | Only threads in the token scope + threads they create.
 New threads are private to the user. |

-| Memory tools (create, search, list, delete) | Users create personal memories (not org-wide).
-Search/list returns their own memories + public ones.
-Delete only works on their own memories. |
+| Knowledge tools (create, search, list, delete) | Users create personal Knowledge records (not org-wide).
+Search/list returns their own records + public ones.
+Delete only works on their own records. |

 | Artifact tools (list, get) | Only artifacts from their organization |